Need help? Call Tony now: 01952 407599

 How to Say No

-When AI offers to create documentation, ask:
+When AI offers to create documentation, I ask myself three questions:

 “Will I load this in future sessions?”

-“Does this duplicate something that exists?”
+“Does this duplicate something that already exists?”

 “Will this go stale?”